NeoGeographyToolkit/vipersci/README.rst

 the Administrator of the National Aeronautics and Space Administration.
 All rights reserved.

-vipersci is licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+The "vipersci" software is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

 Unless required by applicable law or agreed to in writing, software